mxmuc/do-people-with-different-ideologies-speak-differently/index.md

 {: style="text-align: justify" }
 As we were faced with an imbalanced dataset containing significantly more quotes for Democrats and Men, we balanced the four socio-political subgroups using [Random Oversampling](https://machinelearningmastery.com/random-oversampling-and-undersampling-for-imbalanced-classification/).
 Through randomly duplicating examples in the minority class (i.e., Republicans and Women), we obtained four subgroups with the same amount of quotes.
 Looking now at the representation of each subgroup in the different topics, we gain a deeper understanding in how group divisions manifest themselves in the topics discussed.

-- The _gender_ of the speaker has no relevant impact on which aspect of climate change is discussed.
+- The _gender_ of the speaker has no relevant impact on which aspect of climate change is discussed

-- The _party_ _affiliation_ of a speaker has a strong impact on the way they discuss climate change.
+- The _party_ _affiliation_ of a speaker has a strong impact on the way they discuss climate change

 - _Democrats_ tend to be more worried about the effect of climate change on our future.
-Whereas _Republicans_ tend to center their discussions around fossil fuels (e.g., oil and coal) and the economic impact of an energy transition.
+Whereas _Republicans_ tend to center their discussions around fossil fuels (e.g., oil and coal) and the economic impact of an energy transition

-- _Democrats_ discuss climate change more frequently than _Republicans_.
+- _Democrats_ discuss climate change more frequently than _Republicans_

 Below figure visualizes the share of quotes by party affiliation and gender for each topic after oversampling.
-If all topics would be equally frequent discussed between the different socio-political subgroups, all slices would be of same size (i.e., 25%).
+If all topics would be equally frequent discussed between the different socio-political subgroups, all slices would be of same size (i.e., 25%)

 <br />